6 Unique Gin & Tonic Recipes You Should Make ASAP

 Gin, tonic, lime.
 It's an enduring trio.
 But it can also get pretty dull.
-Switch things up by making one of these unique variations.
+Switch things up by making one of these delicious variations.

 A classic gin and tonic is a drink so easy to make it’s nearly impossible to mess up.
 Take a glass full of ice and add two ounces of good gin, four-ounces of tonic water.
 Stir it up and top with a lime.
 For those who prefer a stronger, less sweet drink, use more gin and vice versa.
 Is it basic?
 Yup.
 But a well-made one is as refreshing and well-balanced a warm-weather drink as there ever was.

-Of course, there are countless other ways to breathe life into the gin and tonic.
+Of course, there are countless other gin and tonic recipes if you want to try something new.
 For those looking for a bit of inspiration, we asked six bartenders to share with us their current favorite gin and tonic recipes.
-From a simple riff that emphasizes summer produce to a bitterness-forward aperitivo-styled recipe to a complex take involving aloe liqueur, pear brandy, and celery juice (yeah, you read that right), here are the recipes to try.
+From a simple riff that emphasizes summer produce to a complex take involving aloe liqueur, pear brandy, and celery juice (yeah, you read that right), they all hit the spot.

 1. The Garden Gin and Tonic